agjacome/fp-scala-dlm-workshop/04_transformations/slides.md

 * Most languages (like Java or C#) don't perform this optimization at all, so the stack overflow problem will persist anyway

-* Tail call optimization in Scala happens automatically, programmers don't need to do anything more than making sure that the recursive call is in tail position
+* Tail call optimization in Scala happens automatically, we don't need to do anything more than ensuring a tail position for the recursive call

-* Given this optimization, we can safely use recursion as a natural way to manipulate recursive data structures
+* With this optimization, we can safely use recursion as a natural way to manipulate recursive data structures

-* Scala provides the `@tailrec` annotation to instruct the compiler to emit an error if the recursive cal **is not** in tail position
+* Scala provides the `@tailrec` to emit a compilation error if the recursive call **is not** in tail position

   ```scala
   def sum(list: List[Int]): Int = {